RedOphiuchus/Team1-WaxWings-Project2/README.md

 # Team1-WaxWings-Project2
-Project Proposal for Guns of Icarus Ladder:
+##Project Proposal for Guns of Icarus Ladder

 There's a problem with multiplayer games where the games don not come with adequate support for competitive play.
 Many multiplayer games lack a ladder system which ranks players, or teams, according to their skill.
 Players frequently create apps to facilitate these missing features.